vmware-samples/vmware-architecture-migration-tool/wiki/Script_Prerequisites.md

 # Setup

-In order to execute the VAMT there are configuration steps required in vCenter as outlined below.
+In order to execute the VAMT, there are configuration steps required in vCenter as outlined below.

 ## vCenter Tags